pvmm/msx-tile-forge/README.md

         sudo apt-get install python3-tk
         ```

-*   **Pillow (Python Imaging Library Fork):**
-    *   Pillow is required for various image processing tasks, including displaying the splash screen and efficiently rendering graphics in the map and ROM importer views.
-    *   If you do not have Pillow installed, you can install it using pip (Python's package installer).
+*   **Required Python Libraries:**
+    These libraries provide the core functionality for image processing, numerical operations, and advanced algorithms used by the application and its integrated scripts.
+You can install them all at once using pip.
 Open your terminal or command prompt and execute:
     ```bash
-        pip install Pillow
+    pip install Pillow numpy scipy platformdirs tqdm
     ```
-    *   **Note:** If you have multiple Python versions or work with virtual environments, you might need to use `pip3` or specify the Python interpreter for pip:
+    *   **Pillow:** The Python Imaging Library Fork is required for all image processing tasks.
+    *   **NumPy:** A fundamental package for scientific computing, used by the import scripts for efficient array manipulation.
+    *   **SciPy:** This library provides scientific algorithms.
+It is specifically used for the "Hungarian algorithm" (`linear_sum_assignment`) to perform optimal color and tile remapping during paste operations.
+    *   **platformdirs:** Used to find the correct user-specific directory for saving application settings (`settings.json`).
+    *   **tqdm:** Used by the `MSX Tile Magic` script to display progress bars in the console, which are streamed to the application's process runner window.

+*   **Optional `colour-science` Library (for advanced color accuracy):**
+    *   For the highest quality color palette generation and analysis, MSX Tile Forge can use the `colour-science` library.
+This enables the "CIE76" and "CIEDE2000" color difference metrics, which are based on human perceptual models.
+    *   This dependency is optional.
+If it is not installed, the application will default to its high-quality `weighted-rgb` metric.
+    *   To install it for advanced use, run:
         ```bash
-        python -m pip install Pillow
+        pip install colour-science
         ```
-        or
-        ```bash
-        python3 -m pip install Pillow
-        ```
-*   **platformdirs (Optional but Recommended):**
-    *   This library is used to find the appropriate user-specific configuration directory on different operating systems (Windows, macOS, Linux).
-This is the modern, standard way to store application settings without cluttering the user's home or documents folder.
-    *   The application will function without it, but will fall back to saving the `settings.json` file in the same directory as the script, which may not be ideal.
-    *   Install it via pip:
-        ```bash
-        pip install platformdirs
-        ```

 ### Running the Application

 1.  **Ensure Dependencies are Installed:**
-    Verify that Python 3, Tkinter, Pillow, and optionally `platformdirs` are installed.
+    Verify that Python 3 and all the required Python libraries listed above are installed.

-2.  **Obtain the Script:**
+2.  **Obtain the Scripts:**
-    Download or clone the `msxtileforge.py` script to your computer.
+    Download or clone the `msxtileforge.py` script and its required companion script, `msxtilemagic.py`. **Both files must be in the same directory for the application to function correctly.**

-3.  **Navigate to the Script's Directory:**
+3.  **Navigate to the Scripts' Directory:**
-    Open your command line interface (Terminal, Command Prompt, PowerShell, etc.) and navigate to the directory where you saved the `msxtileforge.py` file.
+    Open your command line interface (Terminal, Command Prompt, PowerShell, etc.) and navigate to the directory where you saved the `.py` files.
     ```bash
     cd path/to/your/msx-tile-forge-directory
     ```

 4.  **Execute the Script:**
-    Run the application using the Python interpreter:
+    Run the main application using the Python interpreter:
     ```bash
     python msxtileforge.py
     ```